Holiday Extras travel insurance review

 How to claim on Holiday Extras travel insurance

-If you need to make a claim on a Holiday Extras travel insurance policy you can do so by visiting https://holidayextras.davies-group.com, calling 01403 788717 between 9am - 5pm Monday to Friday or by emailing [email protected]
+If you need to make a claim on a Holiday Extras travel insurance policy, you can register your claim online at holidayextras.submitclaim.online/auth/policy/ or you can register your claim over the phone by calling 01403 286547 between 9am - 5pm Monday to Friday.

 In an emergency, you can call the following emergency helplines 24 hours a day, 7 days a week: